MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 **Business or school account**

-If your are using an email account provided to you by your business or school to log in to Azure, you don't need to create the application id and password.
+If your are using an email account provided to you by your business or school to log in to Azure, you don't need to create the application ID and password.
 To deploy, use the command that applies to your bot.

 # [C#](#tab/csharp)